Together we get rheumatoid arthritis under control

 A citizen science website

 People with rheumatoid arthritis know better than anyone how it is to live with this condition.
 This experiential knowledge is very valuable in research and we would like to incorporate this in the TOPFIT Citizenlab.
-In the past period we have asked patients with rheumatoid arthritis how patients and researchers can best cooperate, through conversations and a survey.
+In the past period we have asked patients with rheumatoid arthritis how patients and researchers can best cooperate, through conversations, a survey, group conversations and evaluation sessions.

-In the coming period we, as researchers, will be working together with patients to create and test the website.
+Together with people with rheumatoid arthritis, we have designed the first research that will take place on the website.
+In the coming period we will build the website together with Sport Data Valley and start the first research.
 Are you curious about this project?
 Then keep an eye on this website.

-You can find the detailed results of the conversations and the survey here.
+You can find the detailed results of the group conversations about designing the first research here.

 This short video explains the concept of the website portal.